-The costs of the Co-operative's defined benefit plan are determined periodically by independent actuaries, with results as of December 31, 2015 and extrapolated to October 31, 2017.
-The costs charged to comprehensive income for the year include the costs for benefits provided for services rendered during the year, using the projected unit credit method of valuation.
+The costs of the Co-operative's defined benefit plan are determined periodically by independent actuaries, with results as of December 31, 2017, and extrapolated to October 31, 2018.
+The costs charged to comprehensive income for the year include the costs for benefits provided for services rendered during the year, using the projected unit credit method pro-rated on services.
 Actuarial gains or losses are recognized in OCI as incurred.